-- Government is review RADA.
-Plant • currently conducting а of Quarantine/Produce Inspection Unit and Research and Development Division, with a view of examining the structure, human resource capacity, remuneration of staff and financial resources required to carry out their operations effectively and efficiently.
+- Government is currently conducting a review of RADA, Plant Quarantine/Produce Inspection Unit and Research and Development Division, with a view of examining the structure, human resource capacity, remuneration of staff and financial resources required to carry out their operations effectively and efficiently.
 In this regard, Government will ensure that the restructuring of these Divisions/Agencies will result in an optimal delivery of plant health services. - Government will increase initiatives to improve the technical capacity of persons involved in the delivery of plant health services through training and the attendance of overseas conferences.